JamesSkemp/words/content/post/if-firefox-recommends-ad-blocking-software.md

 +++
-title = "If Firefox recommends ad blocking software ..." summary = "Are Firefox add-ons more of a strain than Chrome?" draft = false comments = true date = "2008-12-24T14:19:00-06:00"
+title = "If Firefox recommends ad blocking software ..." description = "Are Firefox add-ons more of a strain than Chrome?" draft = false comments = true date = "2008-12-24T14:19:00-06:00"